capogreco/capogreco.github.io/_posts/2022-09-03-recursion.md

 This post will explore some of the ideas from [The Coding Train: Algorithmic Botany](https://thecodingtrain.com/tracks/algorithmic-botany), which we will endeavour to recreate without p5, in plain javascript (ie. with [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)).

+*edit: The Coding Train have since made video employing recursion to code a fractal tree on an Apple II+.
+Have a look [here](https://youtu.be/UNkHditYGls).*

 ##  Vectors: a sensible provision

 First let's define a `Vector` class to help manage some of the trigonometry we will need to use: